-Carers must also complete a waiver, watch the safety briefing and be seen to be caring at all times.
+Carers must complete a waiver and always watch the safety briefing

-Carers must not leave the participant unattended to free bounce.
+Carers must be present at all times and not leave the participant unattended to free bounce

 *Please note this list is not exhaustive and all participants are encouraged to discuss participation in the sport with a qualified medical practitioner.